 The Asset Manager is required, under Regulation (EU) 2020/852 (the "EU Taxonomy Regulation"), to disclose whether its assets are aligned with the environmental objectives formulated in the EU Taxonomy regulation.
-The EU Taxonomy Regulation is complemented by technical standards and screening criteria.
-The technical screening criteria for the first two environmental objectives (climate change mitigation and climate change adaptation) were adopted in December 2021 and amended in June 2023.
-The amended criteria apply as of January 1, 2024.
-The technical screening criteria for the other four environmental objectives (sustainable use and protection of water and marine resources, transition to a circular economy, pollution prevention and control, and protection and restoration of biodiversity and ecosystems) were adopted in June 2023.
-They apply as of January 1, 2024.
+The EU Taxonomy Regulation is to be complemented by technical standards and screening criteria which are currently developed.
+The technical screening criteria for the first two environmental objectives (climate change mitigation and climate change adaptation) were adopted in December 2021.
+They apply as of January 1, 2022.

 We invest in economic activities that are eligible under the EU Taxonomy Regulation in respect of climate change mitigation and/or climate change adaptation.
 This means that screening criteria for these investments have been or will be developed.
-The Asset Manager expressly states that in view of the fact that the regulations are still under development or have only recently been adopted and/or amended and the fact that, as a result thereof, data on alignment of NAF's investments with these environmental objectives and climate related goals in line with the EU Taxonomy Regulation are not sufficiently available, the Asset Manager is not currently in a position to disclose on an accurate and reliable basis to what extent NAF's investments technically qualify as Taxonomy-aligned or "environmentally sustainable" within the specific meaning of the EU Taxonomy Regulation.
+The Asset Manager expressly states that in view of the fact that the regulations are still under development or have only recently been adopted and the fact that, as a result thereof, data on alignment of NAF's investments with these environmental objectives and climate related goals in line with the EU Taxonomy Regulation are not sufficiently available, the Asset Manager is not currently in a position to disclose on an accurate and reliable basis to what extent NAF's investments technically qualify as Taxonomy-aligned or "environmentally sustainable" within the specific meaning of the EU Taxonomy Regulation.
 NAF's investments may have a positive contribution to these environmental objectives and may therefore eventually be considered Taxonomy-aligned, but at this stage, the Asset Manager is required to state that there is no minimum proportion of NAF's investments that qualify as such.